From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Results

 To gain comprehensive insight into the relationships between complex stabilities and corresponding binding affinities, we also performed a deep analysis of our MD trajectory dataset.
-More specifically, we first derived the relative position movement of each ligand during the simulation by calculating the average root mean squared deviation (RMSD) between its initial and current positions of 100 snapshots at the binding site.
+More specifically, we first derived the relative position movement of each ligand during the simulation by calculating the average root mean squared deviation (RMSD) between its initial and current positions over 100 snapshots at the binding site.
 Then, we examined the association between the mean RMSDs of ligands and experimentally measured binding affinities.
-Our analysis revealed that conformations from MD simulations exhibited varying levels of stability, and the stabilities of ligands were roughly inversely correlated with binding affinities (Fig.~\ref{fig:gibbs}\textbf{B}).
+Our analysis revealed that conformations from MD simulations exhibited varying levels of stability, and the stabilities of ligands were roughly inversely correlated with binding affinities (Figure~\ref{fig:gibbs}\textbf{B}).
 More specifically, the upper bound for the mean RMSD of the ligand decreased as the binding affinity increased.
-In total, 78.3\% of trajectories in the dataset exhibited high stability, with mean RMSDs of ligands $<3\mbox{\r{A}}$; 20.6\% of trajectories displayed intermediate flexibility, where certain atoms or functional groups in the ligands were flexible but did not leave the original binding sites, with mean RMSDs of ligands between $3\mbox{\r{A}}$ and $10\mbox{\r{A}}$; and 1.1$\%$ of complexes were unstable, with mean RMSDs of ligands $>10\mbox{\r{A}}$, exhibiting a high level of ligand flexibility.
+In total, 78.3\% of trajectories in the dataset exhibited high stability, with mean RMSDs of ligands smaller than 3\r{A}; 20.6\% of trajectories displayed intermediate flexibility, where certain atoms or functional groups in the ligands were flexible but did not leave the original binding sites, with mean RMSDs of ligands between 3\r{A} and 10\r{A}; and 1.1\% of complexes were unstable, with mean RMSDs of ligands greater than 10\r{A}, exhibiting a high level of ligand flexibility.
 In the unstable cases, the binding affinities tended to be low, and ligands even left the original binding pockets and entered the solvent.
-Several typical examples are shown in Fig.~\ref{fig:gibbs}\textbf{C}.
+Several typical examples are shown in Figure~\ref{fig:gibbs}\textbf{C}.
 In the unstable example (PDB ID: 4y3j) with the lowest binding affinity, the ligand left the binding site shortly after the simulation began, while in the intermediate (PDB ID: 3udh) and stable (PDB ID: 2yge) examples, the ligands remained in the binding sites, displaying relatively higher binding affinities.
 This preliminary data analysis validated that ligand dynamics can provide extra information with respect to the corresponding binding affinity.
-Therefore, our MD trajectory dataset can contain more information than the static crystal structure counterparts, and thus should be able to contribute to binding affinity prediction.
+The Dynaformer predictions on the snapshots of the trajectories, in turn, provide additional evidence for this observation.
+In addition, the variances of Dynaformer predictions were higher for weaker binders, thus indicating lower confidence levels.
+Therefore, our MD trajectory dataset contains more information than its static crystal structure counterparts and thus should be able to contribute to binding affinity prediction (Figure~S3, Supporting Information).